luciangreen/luciancicd/README.md

 * `set_up_luciancicd.` - Records time modified of repositories in `repositories_paths1//1` in `luciancicd.pl`.

+* NB.
+So far, two more more folders in `repositories_paths1//1` must contain repositories with different names.

 * `luciancicd.` - Tests repositories with change modification dates.
 Run before committing changes.

 * Note: Dependencies are in `List-Prolog-Package-Manager/lppm_registry.txt`, in form `[[User,Repository,Description,Dependencies], etc]`.